 1. Use the IRS Retrieval Tool that is part of FAFSA on the Web.

-For assistance, please review our step by step guide Income Tax Information for FAFSA 2013-2014.
+For assistance, please review our step by step guide: Instructions for Providing Federal Income Tax Information

 You may also view an online video that explains how to use the IRS Data Retrieval Tool on FAFSA.